paulocerez/lanch-order-analyses-tiers/README.md

 ### How to run these analyses

-Upload data sources to the data folder -> Expected input: Three CSV's containing food order data, population data, list of unique vendors.
+Upload data sources to the data folder -> Expected input: A CSV containing food order data and one containing unique vendors.

-Run three files in the scripts folder to calculate metrics and insert the results into csv sheets.

-- cities.py -> City-related metrics
-- tiers.py -> Tier*-related metrics
-- overall.py -> Overall metrics

-All of these metrics are order and performance related.
+All of the calculated metrics are order and performance related.
 * Tiers are categorized per population size in the cities.
-See the logic in population.py
+See logic in the first cell of analytics.ipynb.

-#### How to run a file
+#### How to run the Jupyter Notebook
-    python3 filename.py
+Run all cells in analytics.ipynb -> This calculates the metrics in separated cells and inserts the outcomes into different CSV's that can be used for further visualizations or analyses.

 ### **City Metrics:**